Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis

-A problem with this traditional encoder-decoder structure is that all the information about the input sequence---regardless of the length of the input sequence---is captured in a single context vector $\bm c$ \citep{Bahdanau2015}.
+A problem with this traditional encoder-decoder structure is that all the information about the input sequence---regardless of the length of the input sequence---is captured in a single context vector $\bm c$ \citep[p.~1]{Bahdanau2015}.

-The attention mechanism, that has been introduced to NMT by \citet{Bahdanau2015} and was refined by \citet{Luong2015}, resolves this problem.
-In the attention mechanism, the encoder produces hidden states for each input token and at each time step the decoder can attend to, and thus derive information from, all encoder-produced input hidden states when computing its hidden state $\bm{h}_{t}$ (see Figure \ref{fig:attention_encdec}).
-More precisely, the decoder hidden state at time point $t$, $\bm{h}_{t}$, is a function of the initial decoder hidden state $\bm{\tilde{h}}_{t}$, the previous output token $\bm{z}_{[a_{t-1}]}$, and an output token-specific context vector $\bm{c}_{t}$ \citep{Luong2015}.\footnote{Note that equation \ref{eq:luong} blends the specifications of \citet{Luong2015} and \citet{Bahdanau2015}. \citet{Luong2015} do not include $\bm{z}_{[a_{t-1}]}$. \citet{Luong2015} also do not explicitly state how they compute $\bm{\tilde{h}}_{t}$. \citet{Bahdanau2015} use $\bm{h}_{t-1}$ instead of $\bm{\tilde{h}}_{t}$ to represent the state of the decoder at $t$ (or rather: at the moment just before producing the $t$th output token).}
+The attention mechanism resolves this problem.
+In the attention mechanism, at each time step, the decoder can attend to, and thus derive information from, all encoder-produced input hidden states when computing its hidden state $\bm{h}_{s}$ (see Figure \ref{fig:attention_encdec}).
+More precisely, the decoder hidden state at time point $s$, $\bm{h}_{s}$, is a function of the initial decoder hidden state $\bm{\tilde{h}}_{s}$, the previous output token $\bm{z}_{[o_{s-1}]}$, and an output token-specific context vector $\bm{c}_{s}$ \citep[p.~1414]{Luong2015}.\footnote{Note that Equation \ref{eq:luong} blends the specifications of \citet[p.~1414]{Luong2015} and \citet[p.~3]{Bahdanau2015}. \citet[p.~1414]{Luong2015} do not include $\bm{z}_{[o_{s-1}]}$. \citet{Luong2015} also do not explicitly state how they compute $\bm{\tilde{h}}_{s}$. \citet[p.~3]{Bahdanau2015} use $\bm{h}_{s-1}$ instead of $\bm{\tilde{h}}_{s}$ to represent the state of the decoder at $s$ (or rather at the moment just before producing the $s$th output token).}

-Note that now at each time step there is a context vector $\bm{c}_t$ that is specific to the $t$th output token \citep{Bahdanau2015}.
-The attention mechanism rests in the computation of $\bm{c}_{t}$, which is a weighted sum over the input hidden states $\{\bm{h}_1, \dots, \bm{h}_s, \dots, \bm{h}_S\}$ \citep{Bahdanau2015}:
+Note that now at each time step there is a context vector $\bm{c}_s$ that is specific to the $s$th output token \citep[p.~3]{Bahdanau2015}.
+The attention mechanism rests in the computation of $\bm{c}_{s}$, which is a weighted sum over the input hidden states $(\bm{h}_1, \dots, \bm{h}_t, \dots, \bm{h}_T)$ \citep[p.~3]{Bahdanau2015}:

-The weight $\alpha_{ts}$ is computed as
+The weight $\alpha_{s,t}$ is computed as